dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 # Installing DreamFactory on Windows Server 2022

-The following instuctions are geared to a Windows Server 2022 installation, however the steps are going to be nearly identical for Windows Server 2019.
+The following instructions are geared to a Windows Server 2022 installation, however the steps are going to be nearly identical for Windows Server 2019.

 > This installation guide is meant for a "fresh" install of Windows Server 2022.

 ## Windows Server Prep

-Before begining the DreamFactory installation, there are some general server preperation steps that should be completed.
+Before beginning the DreamFactory installation, there are some general server preparation steps that should be completed.
 Most of the following must be done with a Windows Administrator account.

 ### RDP
 While not essential to install DreamFactory, having RDP active on the server will make access and use much easier.
 To turn on RDP: